 - Impulse (SQ);

 Universal output (OUT) is a signal output from DAC.
-This output is to form various signals like sawtooth, sine, square, triangle.
+This output forms various signals like sawtooth, sine, square, and triangle.

 PWM channel is used to form for PWM signal output – directly from the timer.

 SQ channel is an additional channel to form square pulses or second PWM signal.
-Will be implemented in the future.
+It will be implemented in the future.

-In the block chart is described the structure of AVD DDS signal generator.
+The block chart has described the structure of AVD DDS signal generator.
 You can see the signal paths.
 Each block part is described in the specification.

 Menu and program stages:

 â€žMode2â€œ button selects the step of frequency from 1 to 10000Hz by pressing it in series.
 “Up” and “Down” buttons change the frequency value by step value.

-Above functionality is implemented and tested.
+The above functionality is implemented and tested.
 In future plans, there are few more signal generation modes.
-By pressing “Mode1”, you can see the following screens which may change a little during implementation: LCD Screens1
+By pressing “Mode1”, you can see the following screens, which may change a little during implementation: LCD Screens1

 Circuit diagram and PCB

-PCB is single sided with some wiring done in the top side.
+PCB is single-sided, with some wiring done on the top side.

 Circuit diagram explanation: